 The Ministry of the Interior has asked Taiwan People’s Party (TPP) Legislator Li Zhengxiu (李貞秀) to submit proof she has applied to renounce Chinese citizenship by today, the Executive Yuan said yesterday.

-The Act Governing Relations Between the People of the Taiwan Area and the Mainland Area (臺灣地區與大陸地區人民關係條例) stipulates that Chinese nationals are eligible to run for public office after they have become a naturalized Taiwanese citizen for 10 years.
+The Act Governing Relations Between the People of the Taiwan Area and the Mainland Area (臺灣地區與大陸地區人民關係條例) stipulates that Chinese nationals are eligible to run for public office after they have become a naturalized Taiwanese citizen for at least 10 years.

 Photo: Lo Pei-de, Taipei Times

-However, the Nationality Act (國籍法) requires all elected officials to renounce non-Taiwanese citizenships within one year of being elected.
+Moreover, the Nationality Act (國籍法) requires all elected officials to renounce non-Taiwanese citizenships within one year of being elected.

 Deputy Minister of the Interior Tung Chien-hung (董建宏) said that Chinese nationals must abide by Article 20 of the Nationality Act after becoming Taiwanese citizens and running for public office, which requires elected officials to have only Taiwanese citizenship.

-“The requirement is non-
+“The requirement is non-negotiable,” Tung said.

-China’s Taiwan Affairs Office said that Li’s request to renounce her Chinese citizenship would be denied, meaning that she remains a Chinese citizen.
+China’s Taiwan Affairs Office has said that Li’s request to renounce her Chinese citizenship would be denied, meaning that she remains a Chinese citizen.

 The problem is that the government had never strictly enforced the third condition, even after an amendment to the cross-strait act was passed in 2004, Liang said.